Bundie logoBundie

 • Increase in value as yield accrues

-• Automatically tracked in your vault
+• Automatically tracked in your Account

 • Can be withdrawn anytime (subject to strategy liquidity)